Winding Through: Crowd Navigation via Topological Invariance: Evaluation

-\textbf{CADRL}~\citep{Everett18_IROS} is a recent collision-avoidance framework based on deep reinforcement learning.
-The original formulation considers a differential-drive robot.
-To accommodate a ballbot, we modified their formulation as follows.
-We kept the original observation space, but augmented the state $\mathbf{s}$ to include the ballbot's inclination $\theta = \lVert \rVert$, and the average distance to the robot's goal over the past $t'$ timesteps, $\bar{d}_g$.
-We also augmented the original reward function with the addition of two terms: $R_{lean}$ and $R_{prog}$.
-The term $R_{lean}$ penalizes large inclination angles, i.e.,
+\textbf{CADRL}~\citep{Everett18_IROS} is a deep RL framework for multiagent collision avoidance.
+We adapt the original formulation to handle ballbot dynamics by augmenting: a) its state $\mathbf{s}$ to include the ballbot's inclination $\phi$, and the average distance to the robot's goal over the past $t'$ timesteps, $\bar{d}_g$; b) its reward function to include an inclination penalty term

-where $\theta_{max}$ is an inclination threshold (set to $0.25$), and if $\theta > \theta_{max}$ the episode terminates.
-The term $R_{prog}(\mathbf{s}) = 0.1 \cdot (\bar{d}_g - d_{g}(\mathbf{s}))$ rewards progress towards the goal, where $d_g(s)$ is the current distance to the robot's destination.
-Finally, we included the ballbot dynamics defined in~\ref{sec:model} as part of the state transition model.
-We initialized the network with the original weights from the implementation of~\citep{Everett18_IROS} and subsequently trained it in two stages, first with 2-4 agents and then with 2-10 agents.
+where $\phi_{max}$ is an inclination threshold (set to $0.25$, if $\phi > \phi_{max}$ the episode terminates), and a reward of progress to goal $R_{prog}(\mathbf{s}) = 0.1 \cdot (\bar{d}_g - d_{g}(\mathbf{s}))$, where $d_g(s)$ is the robot's distance to goal.
+We included the ballbot dynamics as part of the state transition model.
+Initializing from the implementation of~\citep{Everett18_IROS}, we trained the model in two stages, first with 2-4 agents and then with 2-10 agents.

-\textbf{ORCA}~\citep{ORCA} is a standard baseline in crowd navigation literature.
-Under homogeneous settings (identical agents), ORCA guarantees collision avoidance for a finite time by modeling agents as obstacles of size depending on their velocity (velocity obstacles).
-We use the ORCA configuration of~\citet{chen2019crowd}.

-\textbf{MPC}: We solve a discretized version of~\eqref{eq:mpc}: at every cycle, we evaluate $m$ rollouts $\boldsymbol{u}_1, \dots, \boldsymbol{u}_m$ of horizon $N$.
-These rollouts start from the robot's current state to a set of $m$ subgoals.
-For an in-depth investigation, we consider three types of rollouts: a) a constant-velocity propagation mechanism (CV); b) ORCA~\citep{ORCA}; c) CADRL~\citep{Everett18_IROS}.
-Thus, we instantiate 6 MPC variants: 1) T-MPC-CV; 2) T-MPC-ORCA; 3) T-MPC-CADRL; 4) V-MPC-CV; 5) V-MPC-ORCA; 6) V-MPC-CADRL.

-All MPC variants consider $m=10$ subgoals, spanning $[0,2\pi)$ in $\pi/5$ intervals at a distance $8m$ from the robot.
-For each variant, we generate these rollouts by executing a policy $\pi_{sim}\in \{\textnormal{CV}, \textnormal{ORCA}, \textnormal{CADRL}\}$ into the future for 10 timesteps of size $dt = 0.1s$.
-We conducted a parameter sweep for the weights $a_g$ and $a_d$ of the V-MPC cost functional, optimizing with respect to Safety and Efficiency over 30 trials for each scenario.
-T-MPC shares the same cost weights but also incorporates a weight $a_t$ which was acquired through a similar parameter sweep over Safety.
-The weights used throughout our evaluations are $a_g = 5$, $a_d = 1$, $a_t = 5$.

-We conducted our evaluation in two Gazebo~\citep{Gazebo} worlds: one in which humans are simulated as ORCA agents, and one as CADRL agents.
-ORCA is a standard evaluation environment in crowd simulation and social navigation literature~\citep{chen2019crowd,chen2019crowd,liu2020decentralized,core-challenges2021}.
-CADRL world serves as a way to investigate the robustness of T-MPC.
-Across all simulations, humans are represented as spheres of $0.3m$ radius whereas the robot's body is modeled as a cylinder of radius 0.2m.